 The Private Equity Negotiation Myth

-Private equity fund agreements have been heavily criticized for failing to protect investors from exploitation by managers.
-To defend itself, the industry has frequently invoked what I call the private equity negotiation myth, which claims that because fund agreements are highly negotiated, substantive concerns about their terms are unwarranted.
+Private equity fund agreements have been criticized for failing to protect investors from exploitation by fund managers.
+One defense frequently used by the industry has been to invoke what I call the private equity negotiation myth, which claims that because fund agreements are highly negotiated, substantive concerns about their terms are unwarranted.
 This myth assumes that large investors will use their bargaining power to demand strong fund agreement protections for all of the investors in a fund.

 This Article questions the private equity negotiation myth.
-First, I show that large investors’ incentive to negotiate fund agreements can often be weaker than the myth suggests.
+First, I show that large investors’ incentives to negotiate fund agreements can often be weaker than the myth suggests.
 Because large private equity fund investors are commonly able to negotiate for individualized benefits outside of fund agreements, they have strong incentives to use their bargaining power to maximize individualized benefits before negotiating for better fund-wide protections.
 Individualized benefits thus can dampen the extent to which fund agreements are actually negotiated.
 Second, I show that large investors cannot always be expected to “vote with their feet,” either, by avoiding funds with suboptimal protections.
-When large investors have bargaining power, it makes them less sensitive to the quality of fund agreement terms because it enables them to negotiate for individualized benefits that offset the harm caused by weak protections.
-As a result, the marginal investors in private equity funds—those that have the greatest influence on the quality of fund terms—may sometimes be ones that lack bargaining power, not the ones that have it.
-Lastly, some of the largest institutional investors in private equity funds may suffer from internal agency problems that keep them from demanding strong protections.
+When large investors have bargaining power, it makes them less sensitive to the quality of fund agreement terms because they can negotiate for individualized benefits that offset the harm caused by weak protections.
+As a result, the marginal investors in private equity funds—those whose preferences have the greatest influence on the quality of fund terms—may sometimes be ones that lack bargaining power rather than the ones that have it.
+Lastly, some of the largest institutional investors in private equity funds may suffer from internal agency problems that reduce their incentives to demand strong protections.

 Keywords: private equity, bargaining power, fiduciary duties, securities laws, limited partnerships